Tggl/tggl-sdk-specs/classes/reporting.md

 })
 ```

 Note that calling `reportFlag` and `reportContext` simply accumulates the data in memory, no API call is performed.
-The actual API call call is performed in the background at regular intervals (depending on the technology).
+The actual API call is performed in the background at regular intervals (depending on the technology) or when the instance is destroyed.

 ## When is the report actually sent?
 It depends on you language and platform.